TencentWSRD/connect-cas2/README.md

 #### options.serverPath {String} (Required)

-The path of your CAS server.
-For example: https://www.your-cas-server-path.com/cas
+The root path of your CAS server.
+For example: https://www.your-cas-server-path.com

+For example: If you set `options.paths.login` to '/cas/login', `options.serverPath` to 'https://www.your-cas-server-path.com', then the CAS server login path will be 'https://www.your-cas-server-path.com/cas/login'.

 #### options.servicePrefix {String} (Required)

-The root path of your CAS client(Your website).
+The root path of your CAS client(Your website root).

 Every paths that for your CAS client will use this path as the root path.

-For example: We will send `${options.servicePrefix}${options.paths.validate}` as `service` parameter to the login page.
-Then after login CAS server will redirect to `${options.servicePrefix}${options.paths.validate}` to validate the ST.
+For example: If you set `options.paths.validate` to '/cas/validate', `options.servicePrefix` to 'http://localhost:3000', then the client side validate path will be 'http://localhost:3000/cas/validate'.

 #### options.ignore {Array} (Optional, default: [])

-In some cases, you don't need all request to be authenticated by the CAS.
-So you can set the ignore rules, when some rules matched, we will simply call the `next()` function and do nothing.
+In some cases, you don't need all request to be authenticated by CAS.
+So you can set the ignore rules, when some rules matched, the casClient.core middleware will go next and do nothing.

-We support String rules, RegExp rules and Function rules.
+Rules here support String/RegExp/Function.

-For example, we checked the rules like:
+Under the hook, we checked the rules like:

 1. String rules: